adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 }
 ```

-Allocating memory on the the device requires a CUDA api function called cudaMalloc().
-It takes a reference to a pointer and the number of bytes to allocate.
+Allocating memory on the the device requires a CUDA api function called `cudaMalloc()`.
+It takes a reference to a pointer variable and the number of bytes to allocate.
 If successful, it sets the pointer to the address on the device where the memory has been allocated.

 ```cpp
 #include <cuda_runtime.h>